omahs/hlfabric-topologies/README.md

 ## **A. Production Readiness**

-In order to deploy a Hyperledger Fabric to production in an enterprise setting with mutliple participant organizations (sometime not connected to the same point-to-point networks, i.e. connected over the public internet) a few considertions need to be kept in mind:
+In order to deploy a Hyperledger Fabric to production in an enterprise setting with multiple participant organizations (sometimes not connected to the same point-to-point networks, i.e. connected over the public internet) a few considerations need to be kept in mind:
    - Ability to provide secure and authenticated communications between all nodes: all communications between network nodes should be encrypted and authenticated with mutual TLS
-   - identities associated with nodes and actors that connect to the network should have their credentials stored in a secure store, using solutions frequeantly deployed in enterprises: e.g. Fabric CA should be intergrated with an LDAP compliant store instead of using its own SQL database to store account credentials
+   - identities associated with nodes and actors that connect to the network should have their credentials stored in a secure store, using solutions frequently deployed in enterprises: e.g. Fabric CA should be integrated with an LDAP compliant store instead of using its own SQL database to store account credentials
    - There should be no single point of failure: this means that not only that there must be multiple instances of peers and orders but other components too: Fabric CA, World State Storage Databases, External Chaincode servers need to be replicated as well.
 Also wherever possible access should be done through a proxy which can load balance and provide fail over for access to each set of components.
 Nginx proxies have been used in some of the topologies for this purpose.

 ## ***B. Lack of sufficient online examples and tutorials***

 - The official Hyperledger Fabric documentation of architecture, features and concepts is detailed and for the most part very comprehensive.
 Given the complexities of a blockchain network and the number of technologies involved, this is simply not enough though.

-- There are some operations guides that show some examples how to setup certain components of the network but we often found that there were mistakes in some of the commands or steps described in them.
+- There are some operations guides that show some examples of how to setup certain components of the network but we often found that there were mistakes in some of the commands or steps described in them.
 For a new person starting to use Hyperledger it is very easy to get lost as soon as one hits the first few setup/execution errors: there are many moving parts and a network administrator needs to be familiar with many technologies.

-- The scripts available in the official product code base in Github are useful in getting an initial network up an running but they really don't go into any sufficient depth to demonstrate setup examples for capabilities needed for a production deployment, such as those described above.
+- The scripts available in the official product code base in Github are useful in getting an initial network up and running but they really don't go into any sufficient depth to demonstrate setup examples for capabilities needed for a production deployment, such as those described above.

-- There are a few online resources that demonstrate certain more complex aspects of Hyperledger Fabric but they frequently suffer from the same short comings present in the official documentation and the examples in the HL code base.
+- There are a few online resources that demonstrate certain more complex aspects of Hyperledger Fabric but they frequently suffer from the same shortcomings present in the official documentation and the examples in the HL code base.

 - In general there is a significant lack of working examples of network topologies that leverage many of the sophisticated capabilities of Hyperledger Fabric.